theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/sap-connection/sso-with-snc.md

 description: SSO with SNC
 ---

-You can create a SAP connection using Single-Sign-On (SSO) and Secure Network Communication (SNC) as of ERPConnect version 4.1.59.
+Secure Network Communication (SNC) enables authentication and transport encryption between SAP systems and between SAP systems and third-party tools like Xtract Universal and Board Connector.
+For more information on SNC, see [SAP Documentation: SNC](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/e6/56f466e99a11d1a5b00000e835363f/content.htm?no_cache=true).

-If you use SNC in your project, you can choose between the [NTLM](#ntlm) or the [Kerberos5](#Kerberos) mechanism.
+When using SNC you can choose between the [NTLM](#ntlm) or the [Kerberos5](#Kerberos) mechanism.

 ### Prerequisites